lume/element-behaviors/README.md

 ```

 Additionally, the `static defaultBehaviors` property can return an object whose
-key names are behavior names, and whose values are functions that return true or
+key names are behavior names, and whose values are functions that return `true` or
-false to determine if a default behavior should be initially added to the
+`false` to determine if a default behavior should be initially added to an
 element or not.
 The function will receive the element, as well as intial
 behaviors that the element already has defined by the `has=""` attribute when
 the element is created.